danielmonyak/masif/README_monyak.md

 - filter.py - performs filtering steps on all protein structures <br>
 - using_pdbs_final_reg.txt - IMPORTANT - the new list of PDBs that bind LOIs <br>
 - filtered_pdbs.txt - all structures in using_pdbs_final_reg.txt, plus PDBs that contain solvents that were filtered and downloaded <br>
-- examineLigands.py - not important, used to examine how many PDbs in the the final list have a LOI vs. solvent <br><br>
+- examineLigands.py - not important, used to examine how many PDbs in the the final list have a LOI vs. solvent <br>
 **data/ligand_site**: Scripts to do precomputation with 9A radius (for LSResNet and ligand-site) <br>
 - re_precompute.sh - Run just the precomputation step with 9A - creates new directory "04a-precomputation_9A" <br>
 - same scheduling scripts as in data/masif_ligand
-- findLeftover.py - (see above) <br>
+- findLeftover.py - (see above) <br><br>
+-
 **source**: Most python source files<br>
 **source/default_config**:<br>
 - masif_opts.py - Contains a dictionary with useful paths and constants, which is imported in all Python scripts - Edited by me<br>
 - util.py       - Contains several useful constants, functions, and classes - Created by me<br>
 **source/data_preparation**: Scripts to do all preprocessing of proteins<br>
 - 00-pdb_download.py - Retrieve raw PDB file<br>
 - 00b-generate_assembly.py - Reads and builds the biological assembly of a protein structure<br>